guille/webpage-dev/pages/_posts/static-blog-vue-2019.md

 title: Setting up a static blog/portfolio in 2019
 date: 2019-07-08
 layout: post
+excerpt: Creating a blog with Vue and a static site generator.
+tags:
+    - webdev
+    - javascript
+    - vue
+    - saber
 ---

 I've always found web development to be needlessly messy.
 The webdev world, at least from outside, always seems to be moving incredibly fast, and every time you peek into that black hole there seems to be a new framework that you "just have to know".
 Now, I get that people like to talk about the newest, shiniest thing, even if there's no market for it yet.
 But JavaScript is the only environment where this seems to happen *so fast*.